 10. Tour The German Oceanographic Museum with its virtual tour

-Also brought to you with the help of Google, this virtual tour is pretty cool too.
+Also brought to you with the help of Google, this virtual tour is pretty cool and incorporates virtual reality too.
 Take a tour of the German Oceanographic Museum without ever having to get off your backside.

 11. The Museum of Mines of Mercury is something a little different

-And finally, here is a virtual tour of something a little different.
-This tour takes you around the Museum of Mines of Mercury Monte Amiata in Santa Fiora, Italy.
+This virtual tour is something a little different.
+The tour takes you around the Museum of Mines of Mercury Monte Amiata in Santa Fiora, Italy.

-View the exhibits and mock-ups from the history of mining from the comfort of your own home.
+View the 360-degree exhibits and mock-ups on the history of mining from the comfort of your own home.

 Bonus - The Louvre also offers virtual tours